 The larval damage resulting from root feeding can cause host death when the host is small, but the larvae will usually only induce stunted growth in larger host plants, due to a reduction in nutrient uptake.
-Wheat is a larval host and stunting would be the primary symptom.
 In corn, attack on young plants by larvae produces a typical condition known as 'goose neck', in which the plant exhibits stunted growth, reduced vigor, and the first few internodes of the plant grow bent, sometimes to such an extent that the plant actually lies on the ground (Figure 2).
 In the case of peanuts and potatoes, the larvae cause external damage or short bores, similar to those of several other pests such as wireworms and other chrysomelids.